jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 #################################################################################

-I change the failing line the test passes
+I change the failing line and the test passes

 .. code-block:: python